Growing Garlic: An Easy, Fall-Planted Culinary Essential

 Garlic is a low calorie, low carb food which is most commonly used as a spice to enhance other foods.
 It has been shown to have antibacterial properties and be a source of amino acids and enzymes which support muscle building and gut health.
 It is thought to help regulate cholesterol and high blood pressure and may help prevent cancer and other chronic illnesses.

-Types Of Garlic
+The Two Main Types Of Garlic

 Garlic falls into two categories, hardneck and softneck.
 The neck refers to the stalk that forms in the center of the bulb.
 The hardneck varieties have a stiff stem and send up garlic scapes (my favorite).
 The softnecks have a looser stem which is made up of leaves – these are what is commonly found at the grocery store.
 The softnecks are the type which can be braided.